Welcome, guest !

 Are biofuels just as harmful as fossil fuels?

-Biofuels just as harmful as fossil
+Offer Description - Are biofuels just as harmful as fossil fuels?

 Right now, there is a bit of a conundrum in biofuel investing.
 Popular biofuels like ethanol that comes from corn are causing a great deal of trouble in terms of environmentally friendly investing.
 Why?
 Because recent studies are showing that producing biofuels can actually cause more harm to the environment than good.
 There are two main problems plaguing biofuel production right now on the level of environmental friendliness: land use, refining and production.